Guardianship Clinics in Suffolk, Middlesex, and Norfolk Counties

 - help low-income petitioners for guardianship complete and file the guardianship petitions, AND

 - help low-income guardians complete their care plans and annual reports.

 Volunteers do not file an appearance on behalf of the petitioners or guardians; our services are limited to advice and assistance with the forms.
 In some case, petitioners may be referred to the Volunteer Lawyers Project for further assistance after the petitions are filed.

-Because this project is a Limited Assistance Representation (LAR) project, the attorney must have completed a do-it-yourself LAR training consisting of written materials and an audio CD.
-The training materials are available online at http://www.screencast.com/users/VLP/folders/LAR%20Training.
-LAR certification is also available through LAR seminars at MA Continuing Legal Education.
-See http://www.mcle.org/ for more information.
+Because this project is a Limited Assistance Representation (LAR) project, the attorney should have completed a do-it-yourself LAR training consisting of written materials and a video or live training.
+Video trainings are are available online here.
+Live LAR certification trainings are also available periodically through the Boston Bar Association.
+See http://www.bostonbar.org/edu/cle for more information.

 The Volunteer Lawyers Project provides primary malpractice insurance for all pro bono work done under this project.